Pal-96/ManageMed/README.md

 - Shopping Cart Management: Add products to the shopping cart and manage the cart's contents.
 - Concurrent Checkout: Multiple users can check out and purchase items simultaneously with real-time access to stock.
 - Secure Payment: Seamlessly complete purchases with secure payment option.
+- Real-time Feedback: Users can email candid feedback or concerns to the application admin.

 ## Admin Features:
 - Stock Management: Administrators can add, edit, remove, and view stock levels.